20 questions to ask a car dealer before buying a car

 “Find out if there are special interest rates or special rental programs,” Nana-Sinkam said.
-“Ask what rates will be available if you finance the purchase through their bank and not your bank or credit union.”
+“Ask what rates will be available if you finance the purchase through their bank rather than your bank or credit union.”

 Am I eligible for tax credits on this vehicle?

-“All electric and plug-in hybrid cars can make you $ 2000 to $ 7500 in certain areas,” Barinsky said.
-“There are federal tax breaks.”
+“All electric and plug-in hybrid vehicles can bring you $ 2000 to $ 7500 in revenue in certain areas,” Barinsky said.
+"There are federal tax breaks, too."

 What warranty is available?

-“Ask for an affordable guarantee,” advises Nana-Sinkam.
-“You want to understand what else the warranty covers in the new car, in addition to what it can break in.”
+“Ask about the available warranty,” advises Nana-Sinkam.
+"You want to understand what else the warranty covers in a new car, besides what might break in it."

 Does the warranty cover any kind of service?